 - a.
-Take action to ensure full participation by health and other partners in meeting SEND duties on demand management and provision and develop tools for assessing engagement with and contribution to SEND and Education Health Care Plans (EHCPs). - b.
-Identify, develop and publicly promote delivery of innovative Pupil Referral Unit (PRU) models and alternative provision to reduce exclusions and support children to reintegrate into mainstream provision if appropriate, keeping young people safe from youth violence. - Develop a strategy to support the growth of more special schools and PRUs in areas of demand in London boroughs. - d.
-Develop new approaches to support mental health and well-being of children and young people in schools and their wider communities. - e.
-Explore options for strengthening the early years offer to better join up Best Start, Healthy Child and school readiness initiatives across London.
+Take action to build on increased participation by health and other partners in meeting SEND duties on demand management and provision and develop tools for assessing engagement with and contribution to SEND and Education Health Care Plans (EHCPs). - b.
+Identify, develop and publicly promote delivery of innovative support programmes and alternative provision to prevent exclusions and support children to reintegrate into mainstream provision if appropriate, keeping young people safe from youth violence.